 Professor McClure’s interests lie primarily in the meaning of and means toward human flourishing.
 She has pursued this question in a variety of contexts including institutions of work, worship and learning, as well as within the context of a counseling practice.
 Her driving questions include “What does it mean to be a human being and how do our understandings of that shape our work and life together?”
 Using theological, social philosophical and psychological resources, she explores the assumptions that ground religious practices–especially those of care or healing–and asks whether they are adequate to the complexity of a deeply social theological anthropology.

 Prior to joining the Brite faculty, McClure spent seven years teaching at Vanderbilt University Divinity School.
 Prior to that, she worked eight years in a private pastoral counseling practice, and five years as a full-time consultant in for-profit and not-for-profit spheres in organizational and leadership development.
-She has written two books: Moving Beyond Individualism in Pastoral Theology, Care and Counseling: Reflections on Theory, Theology and Practice (Wipf & Stock/Cascade, 2010) and Rethinking Feelings: Understanding the Complexity of Emotions and Implications for Pastoral Theology (forthcoming, Baylor University Press, 2014).
+She has written two books: Moving Beyond Individualism in Pastoral Theology, Care and Counseling: Reflections on Theory, Theology and Practice (Wipf & Stock/Cascade, 2010) and Emotions and the Flourishing Life (forthcoming, Baylor University Press, 2016).